skip to main content

 Jim Gavin leaves role as chair of inner city initiative

-Jim Gavin was appointed chair of the North East Inner City Programme Implementation Board in May 2023 (file image)
+Jim Gavin was appointed chair of the North East Inner City Programme Implementation Board in May 2023

 In a letter to local councillors, Dublin City Council said Mr Gavin is "no longer serving as Chair".

-It said Liz Canavan, Assistant Secretary General at the Department of Taoiseach, would chair the board on an interim basis.
+The council said Liz Canavan, Assistant Secretary General at the Department of Taoiseach, would chair the board on an interim basis.

-The NEIC initiative began almost a decade ago in July 2016, as part of a Government initiative to oversee the long-term social and economic regeneration of Dublin's north east inner city.
+The NEIC initiative began almost a decade ago, in July 2016, as part of a government initiative to oversee the long-term social and economic regeneration of Dublin's north east inner city.

 The report also recommended a system of implementation structures to support the process, including the appointment of an independent chairperson to head a Programme Implementation Board to lead the work at local level.